Joint Membership Options

 Joint membership with our partners further promote an inclusive environment within SWE.
 The goals of this important partnership program are to improve networking opportunities and expand professional development programs for American Indian and Hispanic women engineers.

-Login to the SWE Member Portal here to join SWE or update, renew, or reinstate your membership.
+Login to the Member Portal by clicking login at the top of this page to join SWE or update, renew, or reinstate your membership.
 Joint Membership opportunities SWE and AISES or SHPE are available with through SWE's member portal from April 1 through December 31.
 This offer represents up to 30% savings over joining two organizations separately and joint membership.

 - New professional members pay a $20 application fee